V4Fire/Client/src/components/base/b-router/README.md

 }
 ```

-### Two-way binding with the router
+### Two-way binding to the router

-Suppose we need to create logic when some properties' mutation should push a new transition to the same route by adding
+Suppose we need to create logic when the mutation of some properties should push a new transition to the same route by
-these properties as query parameters.
-In that case, we can use the API to organize two-way binding between a component and the router.
+adding these properties as query parameters.
+In this case, we can use the API to organize a two-way binding between the component
+and the router.

 ```typescript
 import iBlock, { component, system } from 'components/super/i-block/i-block';